 Fred Seibert

 Frederick G. Seibert is an American television producer and media proprietor.
-Often credited with having co-founded MTV in 1980, he has served as the company's creative director and president of its MTV Networks Online branch.
+Seibert was the first creative director for MTV during its formation stages in 1981, and served as a consultant for MTV Networks Online.
 He founded the production company Frederator Studios in 1998, as well as its spin-off entities Frederator Networks, Channel Frederator Network, and Cartoon Hangover.
 Having held numerous executive positions for Viacom Media Networks, he was the final president of animation studio Hanna-Barbera from 1992 to 1996.
 He has since co-founded Next New Networks, Bolder Media, and launched the production company FredFilms.
-Seibert is an angel investor for numerous technology and media-based startup projects.
-He was as an initial seed investor for the website Tumblr, and has executive produced for various animated and live action projects.
+Seibert is an angel investor in technology and media-based startup projects.
+He was a seed investor for the website Tumblr, and has executive produced various animated and live-action series.
 He created the animation incubator anthology series What a Cartoon!
 In 1994, Oh Yeah!
 Cartoons in 1998, and Random!
 Cartoons in 2008; all three have spawned successful television programs as spin-offs, including The Fairly OddParents, Johnny Bravo, Dexter's Laboratory, Courage the Cowardly Dog, My Life as a Teenage Robot, The Powerpuff Girls, and Adventure Time—for most of which he has served as executive producer.
 Seibert began his professional career as a jazz and blues record producer and audio engineer in the 1970s.
 He co-founded the record label Oblivion Records by 1972 and has received a Grammy Award nomination.